fenago/apache-solr/lab_guides/Lab_6.md

 Summary
 -------------------------

-In this chapter, we learned the concept of relevance and its terms:
+In this lab, we learned the concept of relevance and its terms:
 Precision and Recall.
 Then we looked at the velocity search UI.
 We saw the common parameters for various query parsers and explored each query parser (standard, DisMax, and eDisMax) in detail.
 After that, we looked